 Parents look forward to the birth of their children with anticipation and joy.
-There is a reason What to Expect When You’re Expecting written by Heidi Murkoff continues to be one of Amazon’s Best Sellers.
+There is a reason What to Expect When You’re Expecting, written by Heidi Murkoff, continues to be one of Amazon’s best sellers.
 This book is a must read for all first-time parents.

 Amy and I were no different.
-We read this book when we were expecting Claire and we reread it when we decided to have a second child.
+We read this book when we were expecting Claire, and we reread it when we decided to have a second child.
 Sometimes though, not everything goes according to plan.

 Amy and I stared at each other in disbelief.
 Then, both our faces lit up with wide grins as we began to laugh at the curveball life had just thrown at us.
 The nurse continued to take measurements as we began to contemplate what this would mean for the pregnancy and our lives.